gophercoders/website/content/_index.md

 GopherCoders.com is a little different from other "How to Program" websites.
-At Gophercoders.com we think that it's important that you learn not only the how but the _why_ of computer programming and can relate this software knowledge to the computer hardware (the circuitry inside).
+At Gophercoders.com we think that it's important that you learn not only the how but the _why_ of computer programming and can relate this new knowledge to the electrical circuitry inside the computer.

 Computer programming is both a separate subject with a rich history of its own, but it is also a tool.
 A tool that you can use everyday to solve your problems.